UNLIKELY HERO MEETS LIKELY DUNCE

-No worms in this Tequila: she leapt into action, and raced over to the glass front door of a coffee shop.
+No worms in this Tequila: she leaped into action, and raced over to the glass front door of a coffee shop.
 The café was closed, but – seeing a fire extinguisher hanging inside – Tequila smashed the glass, seized the red canister, and knocked back the fire.

 The fire was extinguished, the child was saved, and Tequila was a heroine.

 But then the Washington State Police showed up.
 Tequila explained what she did to help save the boy and put out the fire.
 When she reported how she broke down the coffee shop door to grab the fire extinguisher, the Trooper said, “Oooooh, Tequila!”
 He told her that using the fire extinguisher without permission is theft no matter how good her intentions.
 The cop said, “Your choice is fix the window or, Tequila, slammer!”

 Fortunately for Tequila, God and Al Gore created the Internet, and social media went wild in her defense.
 But the whole kerfuffle set us to wondering.
 Could the cop be right?
 Or course, Mom told us when we were young that the policeman was our friend, and that suggests that he would never mislead us.
 But then, we also recall law school, where a professor suggested to us that the policeman was not always our friend, and certainly was not always right.

 So the following day, will Tequila see the sun rise as a burglar or a hero?
 That depends, of course, on the law.